bedezign/docker-laravel/README.md

 ### docker-gen

-The idea is that we run `nginx` on the host system, which acts as a reverse proxy (and an HTTPS endstop) for all docker containers.
-This allows saves us from messing arund with the certificates in the containers itself and simplifies a lot of things.
+The idea is that we run `nginx` on the host system, which acts as a reverse proxy (and as HTTPS endstop) for all docker containers.
+This saves us having to mess with certificates in containers and hopefully simplifies a lot of things.

 When running everything in docker containers, you usually end up with either a lot of manual configuration, or using port numbers in your browser to test your code.
 Neither of which I particularly like.
 So when I discovered Jason Wilders' [docker-gen](https://github.com/jwilder/docker-gen) and its [nginx-proxy](https://github.com/jwilder/nginx-proxy) example, I decided that was the way to go on my Mac.

-Wasted a lot of time to get it to do what I wanted, but ended up having to admit defeat with the out-of-the-box setup.
-The simple fact that you cannot even create a new variable in a Go text/template ruined my efforts.
-I wanted to create my own variant with PHP.
+Spent a lot of time trying to get it to do what I wanted, but ended up having to admit defeat with the out-of-the-box setup.
+The simple fact that you cannot even create a new variable in a Go text/template ruined my efforts as I wanted a lot more functionality.
+So I just decided to try and create my own variant with PHP.

-#### in depth
+#### In depth

+`docker-gen` basically monitors all docker events and whenever a container is started or stopped that would be relevant, it triggers the specified `template` (Go text/template format).
+It then stores the template output into `dest` and then runs the `notifycmd`.
-`docker-gen` basically monitors all docker events and whenever a container is started or stopped that would be relevant (in our case, with `onlyexposed = true` in the config this means "containers that expose one or more ports"), it triggers the specified `template` (Go text/template format), stores the template output into `dest` and then runs the `notifycmd`.
-Since Go's text/template was too limited for me, the only thing the template does is to _jsonify_ the received data structure (referenced as `$`) and then triggers the php script, which will actually do all the work.
+In the case of the included config (with `onlyexposed = true`) this means "containers that expose one or more ports".

+Since Go's text/template was too limited for me, but that is the language it expects, the only thing the template does is to _jsonify_ the received data structure (referenced as `$`) and then triggers the php script, which will actually do all the work.

 ### echo